(+34) 937 146 511

 Main components:

-• Armature or induced element: Element that is attracted when energizing the coil
+• Armature or induced element: Element that is attracted when energising the coil.

 Types of Electromagnetic Clutches and Their Mountings